 It doesn’t take long to go off the grid here in Alaska.
 You can be a couple miles from your house, in the shadow of the mountains- and out of cell range.
+So in case you need to make some current satellite photos, make sure your mobile network works and use commercial satellite image app.

 Last year I purchased a DeLorme inReach Explorer– for my own safety as well as the piece of mind of my loved ones.
 Put simply, the inReach is a 2-way satellite text messaging unit.
 The inReach Explorer model offers mapping (though no maps,) whereas the inReach SE does not.
 There are other options out there, such as those offered by SPOT- but I chose the DeLorme because you can actually have a 2-way conversation.
 Whether on the boat or in the woods, I’m often out of cell range and the ability to keep in touch with my lady puts her mind (more) at ease.
 The SPOT can send out preset messages, but that can be limiting if you want to let people know you’re somewhere in between “OK” and “SOS.”